 So start with the customers.
 Solve their problems manually.
 Once you are sure that you may be able to build a business around them, go for it.
 But don’t even start thinking about it if you don’t have customers willing to pay for those services or products.

-Buying The Startup Hype
+Startup Unicorn Hype

 While I believe some level of passion and naivety is necessary to push innovation forward, you need to be realistic.
 You need to decide if you want to build a business or enter the startup arena.
 Many times, these are two completely different games.